-- services you pay for (think cleaning and gardening)
+- services you pay for, such as cleaning and gardening

 Do you prefer tourists or students?

-Hosting foreign students is another avenue to explore, and you can make even more money by potentially giving English tutorials to students staying in your home for a few weeks.
-Read more about this option and how to connect with your local language, which will help you find students to host, in our article here.
+Hosting foreign students is another avenue to explore.
+You could make even more money by potentially giving English tutorials to students staying in your home for a few weeks.
+Read more about this option and how to connect with your local language – which will help you find students to host – in our article here.

 - furnishing the room,